Scope & Sequence Grade 11

 Uses “Teen Life Principles” to apply wisdom to everyday situations.

-Optional DVDs also provide interactive, multimedia instruction and “virtual hands-on” lab experiments.
+Optional online videos also provide interactive, multimedia instruction and “virtual hands-on” lab experiments.

 This fascinating study tracing the roots of church history will develop the student’s appreciation of the church’s role from its earliest days.
 It is intended for the upper-level high school student.
 The subject matter explains God’s plan for the formation and spread of the church and the extension of the Gospel.
 Optional resource: Halley’s Bible Handbook